 Sometimes is it difficult to find enough time for a whole week away, so a short break is perfect!
 If you fancy a relaxed or action-packed three or four day break then Porthleven is the perfect place.
-Take advantage of our short break offers available from November to March in most of our properties or in our Artist Loft bed and breakfast.
+Here are our top picks of things to do and see.

 A GREAT PLACE FOR…